Go (tuna) fish.

 This recipe is purposefully light on mayonnaise.
 I like just enough to hold everything together.
 But if you don’t want the mayonnaise at all, you can substitute Greek yogurt 1:1.

-Whether you serve your tuna melts on toast, English muffins, or even flatbread crackers, it’s time to get back to basics with this fun and easy lunch.
+Whether you serve your open face tuna melts on toast, split English muffins, or even flatbread crackers, it’s time to get back to basics with this fun and easy lunch.
 Enjoy!

 Love this recipe for old-fashioned tuna melts?
 You’ll also love these easy, classic recipes: